lindermanlab/S5/README.md

 ## State Spaces for Language Modeling
-[H3](https://arxiv.org/abs/2212.14052) proposed combining data-controlled gating with SSMs (in particular [S4D](https://arxiv.org/abs/2206.11893)) and showed strong performance (when combined with a couple of attention layers in a hybrid model) on [OpenWebText](https://huggingface.co/datasets/openwebtext) , [WikiText-103](https://huggingface.co/datasets/wikitext) and the [Pile](https://pile.eleuther.ai/).
+[H3](https://arxiv.org/abs/2212.14052) proposed combining data-controlled multiplicative gating with SSMs (in particular [S4D](https://arxiv.org/abs/2206.11893)) and showed strong performance (when combined with a couple of attention layers in a hybrid model) on [OpenWebText](https://huggingface.co/datasets/openwebtext) , [WikiText-103](https://huggingface.co/datasets/wikitext) and the [Pile](https://pile.eleuther.ai/).
-[Hyena](https://arxiv.org/abs/2302.10866) generalized the notion of multiplicative gating and replaced the SSMs of H3 with implicit convolutions, since using S4D for the convolution seemed to not perform as well on synthetic in-context learning tasks developed in the H3 paper (e.g. associative recall with 131K length sequences).
+[Hyena](https://arxiv.org/abs/2302.10866) generalized the notion of multiplicative gating and also replaced the SSMs of H3 with implicit convolutions, since using S4D for the convolution seemed to not perform as well on synthetic in-context learning tasks developed in the H3 paper (e.g. associative recall with 131K length sequences).
 Hyena showed strong attention-free performance and the ability to match perplexity and downstream performance of Transformers when trained on The Pile.
 A disadvantage of Hyena's implicit convolutions is that it loses the recurrent formulations that SSM methods such as S4D/S5 provide, which allow for fast autoregressive generation.